Search

 Now long-term memory can be further divided into explicit (or declarative) memory and implicit (or procedural) memory.

-Declarative memory or explicit memory is the type of memory that deals with facts and events.
-It refers to memories that are consciously recalled.
-Procedural memory or implicit memory is the type of memory that deals with how to do things – like riding a bike or playing the piano.
+Declarative memory or explicit memory takes a different definition.
+It refers to memories that you recall consciously or deliberately.
+Procedural memory or implicit memory, on the other hand, describes the type of memory that deals with how to do things – like riding a bike or playing the piano.

 Here’s a fascinating fact: